LJRollerII/Conference_Realignment_In_College_Football/README.md

 <u>Primary Question</u>

-Does changing conferences actually lead to better results or success on the field?
+Does changing conferences lead to better results or success on the field?

 <u>Secondary Questions</u>